ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 {{site.data.keyword.attribute-definition-list}}

-# VMware Solutions Shared overview
+# VMware Shared overview
 {: #shared_overview}

-{{site.data.keyword.vmwaresolutions_full}} Shared provides standardized and customizable deployment choices of VMware® virtual data center environments.
-With VMware Solutions Shared virtual data centers, you can quickly and seamlessly migrate or deploy VMware workloads to the cloud, on IBM-hosted VMware infrastructure.
+The {{site.data.keyword.vmwaresolutions_full}} Shared offering provides standardized and customizable deployment choices of VMware® virtual data center environments.
+With VMware Shared virtual data centers, you can quickly and seamlessly migrate or deploy VMware workloads to the cloud, on IBM-hosted VMware infrastructure.
 IBM provides a self-service on-demand VMware cloud computing platform with VMware Cloud Director running on {{site.data.keyword.cloud_notm}}.
 This Infrastructure as a Service (IaaS) on-demand offering provides the option to use specific virtual CPU (vCPU), storage, vRAM, Network, and IP, as needed.

-VMware Solutions Shared has the following IaaS subscription service types:
+VMware Shared has the following IaaS subscription service types:

 * Multitenant on-demand virtual data centers
 * Multitenant reserved virtual data centers

-You can manage the lifecycle of virtual data centers by using the VMware Solutions Shared offering.
+You can manage the lifecycle of virtual data centers by using VMware Shared.
 The following functions are supported when you use the VMware Cloud Director Management console or public API:

 * Virtual data center creation
 * Virtual data center elasticity
 * Virtual data center deletion

-The VMware Solutions Shared offerings come standard with five public IP addresses on an NSX Edge Service Gateway with unlimited ingress over the public network.
+VMware Shared comes standard with five public IP addresses on an NSX Edge Service Gateway with unlimited ingress over the public network.

 Virtual data centers incur charges for the following components: